bowers-illinois-edu/generalization/Manuscript/explanation_generalization_decision.md

 ---
+title: |
-title: "Explanation, Generalization, Decision: The Role of Cumulation in Policy Design and Decision and the Role of PAPs and Research Integrity Practices there in.
+ | "Explanation, Generalization, Decision: The Role of Cumulation in Policy Design and Decision and the Role of PAPs and Research Integrity Practices there in.
 Also Theory and Explanation."
 author:
  - Jake Bowers^[<jwbowers@illinois.edu>]
  - James Kuklinski
 header-includes: |
-  \usepackage{fancyhdr}
+  \usepackage{fancyhdr,quiver}
   \fancypagestyle{myfancy}{%
     \fancyfoot[C]{}
     \fancyfoot[R]{Version of --- \today --- \thepage}}